Sleepytale Logo

 Rings, cups, and blocks teach size, order, and hand control, while threading beads onto a string is wonderful for concentration and coordination.
 PlanToys is known for clean wooden designs, and threading quietly prepares little hands for later skills like writing.

 All of it is hands on and self directed, the child doing the work rather than a toy performing for them.
-That same child led calm is what Sleepytale brings to the end of the day.
+That same child led idea is what Cleo brings to the words and the questions, whenever they come up.

 Sorting, Counting, and Practical Life